 - What is the difference between Expunction and Non-Disclosure?

-Our clients typically want an expunction because they want to clear their record to pass a background check for a job.
-Others want to clear their record for more personal reasons.
-If you were wrongly arrested, you probably would not want that case to prevent you from getting a job or allow the public to look you up on the internet and find out about it.
-The only way to permanently remove an arrest from your record is through an expunction attorney.
-If you successfully obtain an expunction, you can legally say that you have never been arrested.
+If you were wrongly arrested, you probably would not want that wrongful arrest to prevent you from getting a job, and you certainly would not want the general public to find the record of that arrest.
+The only way to permanently remove an arrest from your record is through an expunction.
+If you successfully obtain an expunction, under Texas law you can legally say that you have never been arrested.

 Do you need to obtain an Order of Expunction to erase your criminal record?
-Call criminal lawyer Paul Saputo at (888) 239-9305 to get an intake form to book your expunction consultation.
+Call attorney Paul Saputo at (888) 239-9305 to get an intake form to book your expunction consultation.

-Winning your criminal case in court is sometimes only the first half of your legal battle.
+Winning your criminal case in court is sometimes only the first part of your legal battle.
 If you have been successful in court, and your case has been dismissed or you have won an acquittal through trial, then you may be eligible for an Expunction to keep the arrest record and all other records of criminal court proceedings out of the public eye.
-Our expunction attorneys can draft your Petition for Expunction if you meet the expunction eligibility requirements.
+Paul Saputo and his expunction attorney team can draft your Petition for Expunction if you meet the expunction eligibility requirements.

 An expunction is the strongest legal mechanism available to protect your reputation through the court system after a successful outcome in a criminal case.
 Remember that even if you win in court, your record is not sealed from the public.
 Anyone will be able to look you up and find out that you were once arrested, what the charge was and any other court documents and records related to that arrest.
 If you want to keep this information out of the public record, then you will want to get an Order of Expunction.
 We can help you do that.

 It is important to note that records relating to your arrest are not automatically removed from any public or private database (including the databases of companies who sell your data and post it online) if your case is dismissed.
 An arrest will remain in the public record and show up in pre-employment background checks and online database searches until you have received an Order of Expunction and the company or government agency has been removed the record from its database.
 In order to obtain an order of expunction, you have to file a petition for expunction and have a judge a sign the order granting you the expunction.

 After receiving an expunction, you are allowed by state law to deny that you had ever been arrested, even on employment applications.1